A carb blocker is a supplement that slows down or prevents the absorption of carbohydrates into your body.

 Under this theory, hunger and overeating are actually symptoms, not causes, of obesity: the crash in blood sugar drives you to consume more food, and if that next meal is rich in carbs, the cycle starts all over again.

 If a carbohydrate blocking supplement could interrupt this process by slowing down or blocking the absorption of carbs, there is firm grounding that it could be quite beneficial for weight loss and weight loss maintenance.

 Carb blockers that include white kidney bean can directly inhibit the absorption of carbohydrates.
 One of the most popular ingredients in carb blockers and other weight loss pills is white kidney bean extract, thanks to some very solid science on its biochemical properties inside your body.

 White kidney beans contain a compound that blocks a specific enzyme that helps your body process the carbohydrates in your stomach, leading to decreased absorption of carbs for a given meal.

-A study published in 2007 in the British Journal of Nutrition by a team of researchers in Spain demonstrated the precise mechanism of action (2).
+A study published in the British Journal of Nutrition by a team of researchers in Spain demonstrated the precise mechanism of action (2).

 Their study gave rats a dose of either white kidney bean extract or a placebo, both in conjunction with a standardized starch meal.